steph-en-m/flutter_/README.md

-# flutter_projects
+# Flutter_projects

-A collection of sample mobile apps developed with Flutter
+A collection of sample mobile app UIs developed with Flutter